SvenWollinger/sbox-mcpack/README.md

 **NOT OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG**

-**The license only applies to the content i made, which does not include the any png files made by Mojang.**
+**The license only applies to the content i made, which does not include any png files owned by Mojang.**

 License
 ----